 There are six broad areas of coverage for homeowners insurance, including liability coverage.
 It can get complex, but we want to make sure you understand everything.
 Do you want to figure out how much you’ll need across each category?
 Check out our handy guide here.

 It depends!
-There are only a few ways to get a lower price on your home insurance policy.
+There are a few ways to get a lower price on your home insurance policy.

 Here’s an easy one: If you have a smoke detector, fire alarm, or a burglar alarm you could qualify for a discount.
 That’s because we love Lemonaders who keep their home safe (and hey, that means less risk for us, too).